EnduranceCode/java-playground/ejb-tutorials-point/README.md

 - [ ] EJB - Quick Guide
 - [ ] EJB - Useful Resources
 - [ ] EJB - Discussion

+## Folder Structure

+### dev-environment

+The folder [`dev-environment`](./dev-environment) contains the Docker environment setup required to run both the application server and the PostgreSQL database server needed for the tutorial's development environment.

+### ejb-app

+The folder [`ejb-app`](./ejb-app) contains the EJB modules developed while following the tutorial and the script to deploy them to the application server.

 ## Tutorial environment setup